Man sentenced to life in 1980 killing of Colorado intern

 Chief Deputy District Attorney Chris Wilcox said Clanton, who was on parole for a rape in Arkansas when he killed Pruszynski, told investigators that he decided to take a woman to have sex with after he had met with his parole officer.

-Wilcox said he saw Pruszynski get off a bus on her way home from KHOW-AM, drove her to a field in what is now the suburban community of Highlands Ranch and stabbed her nine times.
+Wilcox said he saw Pruszynski get off a bus on her way home from her job at KHOW-AM, drove her to a field in what is now the suburban community of Highlands Ranch and stabbed her nine times.

 Clanton is also accused of raping Pruszynski but was not charged with sexual assault because the statute of limitations had passed when he was arrested.

-Clanton lowered his head down as a video showed photos of Pruszynski, set to music from her college choral group.
+Clanton lowered his head as a video showed photos of Pruszynski, set to music from her college choral group.
 Watching on a video monitor from jail, he wiped his eyes and nose with a surgical mask.

 Male DNA was recovered from the scene of the killing but Clanton was not linked to it until last year despite ongoing efforts by her friends and Douglas County investigators to keep the case alive.